Tan Lee Meng

-Tan Lee Meng (陈利明 (陳利明, Chén Lì Míng); born 7 July 1948) is an emeritus professor in the National University of Singapore Faculty of Law.
+Tan Lee Meng (zh; born 7 July 1948) is an emeritus professor in the National University of Singapore Faculty of Law.
 He was first appointed as a Judicial Commissioner on 2 February 1997, and then appointed Judge in August 1997, serving until he reached the mandatory retirement age of 65 on 7 July 2013.
 He also completed two consecutive three-year terms of service as a Senior Judge of the Supreme Court of Singapore.
 He returned to the NUS after his time in the judiciary, having made "outstanding contributions to the Supreme Court, the Legal Service and the legal profession."
 At the time of his appointment, Tan was the first ever academic to be appointed to the Supreme Court and his judgments were said to be "instructive, soundly reasoned, and easy to grasp."

 In his time as a Judge of the Supreme Court, he presided over numerous trials including most famously as the judge presiding over the defamation suit between the ex-National Kidney Foundation CEO TT Durai and the Singapore Press Holdings.
 He was also one of the judges in the Court presiding over the court proceedings pertaining to the disciplinary proceedings against Dr Susan Lim, that resulted in her suspension.
 He also served as the President of the Industrial Arbitration Court from 2002 to 2007.

 Apart from serving as an academic, he is also presently a neutral evaluator and a senior mediator with the Singapore Mediation Centre.

 Early life and education

 Tan attended the University of Singapore (now the National University of Singapore), and graduated from its Faculty of Law with a Bachelor of Laws (LL.B.) with first class honours in 1972.
-He subsequently obtained a Master of Laws (LL.M.) from the University of London in 1974, and was admitted to the Bar as an advocate and solicitor in 1976.
+He subsequently obtained a Master of Laws (LL.M.) from the University of London in 1974, which he obtained with distinction, and was admitted to the Bar as an advocate and solicitor in 1976.